-Currently, the Company has no paid employees and the Board has determined that it is therefore not necessary to establish a separate remuneration committee at this time.
+ASX Principle 8.1 provides that the Board should establish a Remuneration Committee.
+Given that the Company has no paid employees, the Board has determined that it is therefore not necessary to establish a separate remuneration committee at this time.
+Nor does it have a Remuneration Policy to disclose.
 The Board is responsible for reviewing and approving the remuneration of the Non-Executive Directors.
-In setting this remuneration, the Board considers market rates commensurate with the responsibilities borne by the Non-Executive Directors so as to be satisfied that the level of remuneration set is appropriate and not excessive.
+In setting this remuneration, the Board considers market rates commensurate with the responsibilities borne by the Non-Executive Directors so as to be satisfied that the level of remuneration set is appropriate.
 From time to time the Board may engage independent remuneration consultants.

-The services of the current Executive Director, David Kiddie are provided to the Company without additional charge as part of the arrangements with the Manager.
+The services of the current Executive Director, David Lane are provided to the Company without additional charge as part of the arrangements with the Manager.
 If the Company employs a number of employees in the future, it will review the decision whether to establish a remuneration committee to perform the functions recommended in the ASX Principles.